 7. Spend time in nature

 If you live in the city, finding time to spend outdoors can be challenging.
+You may be stuck behind a desk, busy raising a family or in a colder climate most of the year.
 You have to proactively look for ways to spend your time in nature.
-If you’re in Los Angeles, you can always hike up Runyon Canyon or take a trip out to Malibu.
 If you spend your time in nature as you exercise, you can even kill two birds with one stone.
-The reason going out in nature is good for you is because it helps you increase your brain function and level of happiness.
-It reduces your stress and will help you age gracefully.
+Studies have shown spending time in nature increases health and happiness, while reducing stress.

 8. Make routines

 Make a schedule and stick to it.
+The best excuse to not do something is lack of time.
+Schedules can be tough, but routines feel less overwhelming.
 Include the following: the reading you’ve set out to do; the exercise you plan to keep consistent with; what time you get into bed every single night; and when you plan to go out into nature.
-When you turn your life into a routine, your body is able to predict and prepare for each moment.
+When you apply routines to your life, your body is able to predict and prepare for each moment.
 That way, you will have an extra boost of energy when it comes time to get things done.
-This helps you build solid habits, increases your efficiency, builds momentum and keeps you motivated to achieving your goals.
+Building healthy routines will help you keep your healthy habits, increase your efficiency, build momentum and stay motivated and committed to achieving your goals.

 9. See a physician annually